Technology, Humanities, and the Arts in London and Scotland

 - museums and galleries

-- AL 491 – Culture: Physical and Digital [3 credits]
+- DH 491 – Culture: Physical and Digital [3 credits] (see the 2022 syllabus)

-*Students who have already taken IAH courses can take the course as AL491.
-Students who do not have the pre-requisite for a second-level IAH course can receive an override to enroll in this program.
+*Students who do not have the pre-requisite for a second-level IAH course can receive an override to enroll in this program.

-Both courses can count towards the Digital Humanities minor.
-Students that participate in the study abroad program would only need two additional Digital Humanities classes and a capstone or internship to complete the minor.
-Further information regarding the minor can be found here.
+Both courses can count towards the Digital Studies in the Arts and Humanities minor (formerly called the “Digital Humanities” minor).
+Students that participate in the study abroad program would only need two additional Digital Studies classes and a capstone or internship to complete the minor.
+Find out more about the minor.

 What it covers:

-- Housing for the entire trip, including a shared apartment in London
+- Housing for the entire trip, including a shared apartment in London and housing in Edinburgh

 - Admission to all museums, galleries, archives, etc that are part of the class